 - Recycle: Separate materials that can be commercially repurposed.
 Make sure to understand what you can and can’t recycle in your neighbourhood.

 - Repair: Instead of tossing out broken items, try restoring them.
 You might even learn a new skill!

 - Switch to natural products.
 Be sure to read labels and understand ingredients.

 - Wash clothes in cold water and hang to dry.
 Detergent for cold water washing is available in most stores.

 - Stock up on reusable containers and shopping bags.

-- Recycle items you no longer need—be sure to check what can and cannot be recycled
+- Recycle items you no longer need—be sure to check what can and cannot be recycled.

 - Organize community swaps.